ithailevi/expert/README.md

 ----------
 Representing knowledge for artificial intelligence applications can be simplified by the flexibility of scripting languages.
 Expert.js provides a DSL-like constructs for building semantic networks.
-The result is readable code that's easy to work with.
+The result is readable code, that's easy to work with.

 Quick Example
 -------------